-- (a) Established to engage, operate, and manage gaming enterprises, amusement and leisure activities, theaters and cinema houses, private clubs, hotels/motels, apartments and similar facilities, shopping malls and incidental activities thereto. - (b) A foreign corporation established to provide transportation and other related services to valued patrons of the Company.
+- (a) Established to engage, operate, and manage gaming enterprises, amusement and leisure activities, theaters and cinema houses, private clubs, hotels/motels, apartments and similar facilities, shopping malls and incidental activities thereto. - (b) A foreign corporation established to provide transportation and other related services to valued patrons of the Company. - (c) Established to provide manpower needs in the casino, hotel, food and beverage operations of the Company. - (d) Established to engage in entertainment production including, among others, performing arts/theater, music, motion picture, concert, dance and ballet, audio recording, interactive media production, and incidental activities thereto, including marketing, distribution, advertising and public relations.

-- (c) Established to provide manpower needs in the casino, hotel, food and beverage operations of the Company. - (d) Established to engage in entertainment production including, among others, performing arts/theater, music, motion picture, concert, dance and ballet, audio recording, interactive media production, and incidental activities thereto, including marketing, distribution, advertising and public relations. - (e) Established to conduct and carry on the business of web and internet solutions, promotion and marketing of business establishments, locally and abroad, with the use of the web and the internet as its primary medium. - (f) Established to facilitate enhancements to services of various institutions, within and outside the Philippines by providing related services to promote the sale consumption, utilization and patronage of goods, merchandise and services of producers, retailers, wholesalers, and traders. - (g) Established to primarily engage in the business of hotels, restaurants, leisure parks, entertainment centers and other related businesses which include holding investments in and opening casinos and other gaming activities as part of its main operations.
-WCRWI has two wholly owned subsidiaries namely, Purple Flamingos Amusement and Leisure Corporation and Red Falcon Amusement and Leisure Corporation, which have not yet started commercial operations as of September 30, 2021. - (h) Established to engage in real estate business, particularly construction of condominium units and buildings. - FRTMI is a joint venture between FHTC and Viva Live, Inc., (VLI) each owning 50.0% interest and exercising joint control. - (j) Captain View is a foreign entity incorporated in the British Virgin Islands (BVI) and is a wholly owned subsidiary of WCRWI, with full capacity to carry on or undertake any business or activity, do any act or enter into any transaction, including but not limited to rendering of consultancy and advisory services.
+- (e) Established to conduct and carry on the business of web and internet solutions, promotion and marketing of business establishments, locally and abroad, with the use of the web and the internet as its primary medium. - (f) Established to facilitate enhancements to services of various institutions, within and outside the Philippines by providing related services to promote the sale, consumption, utilization and patronage of goods, merchandise and services of producers, retailers, wholesalers, and traders. - (g) Established to primarily engage in the business of hotels, restaurants, leisure parks, entertainment centers and other related businesses which include holding investments in and opening casinos and other gaming activities as part of its main operations.
+WCI has two wholly owned domestic subsidiaries namely, Purple Flamingos Amusement and Leisure Corporation and Red Falcon Amusement and Leisure Corporation, which have not yet started commercial operations as of September 30, 2022.
+WCI also has a wholly owned subsidiary that is a foreign entity incorporated in the British Virgin Islands (BVI), Captain View Group Limited, with full capacity to carry on or undertake any business or activity, do any act or enter into any transaction, including but not limited to rendering of consultancy and advisory services. - (h) Established to engage in real estate business, particularly construction of condominium units and buildings. - (i) FRTMI is a joint venture between FHTC and Viva Artists Agency, Inc., (VAA) each owning 50.0% interest and exercising joint control.

-As at September 30, 2021, NDI has ceased operations while all other subsidiaries have not yet started commercial operations except for APEC, BLMI, Captain View, DHRI, FHTC, GIHRI, GSI, GVMSI, LPALC, LSHRI and RBHAI.
+As at September 30, 2022, NDI has ceased operations while all other subsidiaries have not yet started commercial operations except for APEC, BLMI, DHRI, FHTC, GIHRI, GSI, GVMSI, LPALC, LSHRI and RBHAI.